 3. Be transparent

-- Be largely transparent about salary, but keep some extra equity in your back pocket for candidates that are truly exceptional.
+- Be largely transparent about salary, but keep some extra equity in your back pocket for truly exceptional candidates.

 4. Do your research on the value of your equity

-- This has changed recently, and startups have a much better chance to hire developers on the potential of future equity value.
+- This has changed recently, and startups have a much better chance to hire developers with the potential of future equity value.

 - That said, you need to be able to make a strong case for the projections of your startup equity’s future value–find a couple of big names to benchmark it against based on your company’s growth to this point.
 We’re not saying you need to crunch your startup’s Sharpe ratio to hire developers, but we are saying you need to be able to make a case for your company’s risk-adjusted return.

-Fast, cheap, good–you’ll want all three when you hire developers, and startups lacking major recruiting infrastructure will need to navigate the compromise between them.
+Fast, cheap, good–you’ll want all three when you hire a software engineer, and startups lacking major recruiting infrastructure will need to navigate the compromise between them.

-You can use cheaper freelancing platforms and outsourced staffing agencies to find a developer or even a team for cheap, but you’ll get out in product what you put in with pay.
+You can use cheaper freelancing platforms and outsourced software development services to find a developer or even a software development team for cheap.
+Still, you’ll get out in product what you put in with pay.

 Developers on higher-end freelancing platforms could end up costing you more in the long run than a well-fitted permanent hire, and recruiting agencies are too expensive for startups over the course of many hires.